theavicaster/spookify/README.md

     cd spring_backend
     mvn clean package
   ```
-- Use either the generated JAR in `spring_backend/target/spookify-backend-0.0.1-SNAPSHOT.jar`, or the provided JAR in the repository root folder
+- Use either the generated JAR in `spring_backend/target/spookify-backend-0.0.1-SNAPSHOT.jar`, or the provided JAR in the repository releases
 - Run `java -jar spookify-backend-0.0.1-SNAPSHOT.jar`
 - Tomcat server is running at `localhost:8080`